Markequalis/top-calculator/README.md

 # Calculator Functionality

-The calculator functions perfectly for the most part, but it has issues with long strings of numbers.
+The calculator functions almost perfectly for the most part, but it has issues with long strings of numbers.
 Think "111111111111 - 1"; it turns into 111111111112 for some reason and none of the operators work well with it.

 Also less of an issue but still one: the +/i symbol is an operator.
 If you're trying to do 7 * -2, because of how the calculator works you will need to type 7 * 2 first and then it'll evaluate the equation as though it was -2.
 It also seems to think that -7 - (-2) is still a subtraction, so... yeah.